dhld27/Calculator-Python/README.md

 ***Usage***
 Once the program is running, follow the prompts to perform calculations.
 You will be asked to:

-pick an option
+1. Pick an option
-choose the operation (Addition, Subtraction, Multiplication, Division).
+2. Choose the operation (Addition, Subtraction, Multiplication, Division).
-Enter the first and second number (exception for `division`, when the second number is null the program will ask to input a number > 0).
+3. Enter the first and second number (exception for `division`, when the second number is null the program will ask to input a number > 0).
-The program will ask to input another number after doing the first operations
+4. The program will ask to input another number after doing the first operations
-The program will then display the result of the operation.
+5. The program will then display the result of the operation including how many inputs has been done.

 *Example*
 ```